lachrist/estree-sentry-2/README.md

-[ESTree](https://github.com/estree/estree) and its typescript type definition [@types/estree](https://www.npmjs.com/package/@types/estree) are great but many valid `estree.Program` are nonsensical and consumers do not benefit from the typescript type system as much as they could.
-That is due to its contextless philosophy.
+[ESTree](https://github.com/estree/estree) and its typescript type definition [@types/estree](https://www.npmjs.com/package/@types/estree) are great but many valid `estree.Program` are nonsensical, which limits the benefits TypeScript's type system provides.
+The presence of nonsensical nodes in ESTree is intentional and due to its contextless philosophy.
 For instance, the key of a non-computed member expression can be an arbitrary expression but only an identifier or a private identifier would be sensible.
-This forces consumers to backdoor the type system with ugly type assertions such as the `as Identifier | PrivateIdentifier` below:
+This forces consumers to bypass the type system with ugly type assertions such as the `as Identifier | PrivateIdentifier`

-[ESTree](https://github.com/estree/estree) and its TypeScript type definition [@types/estree](https://www.npmjs.com/package/@types/estree) are great, but many valid `estree.Program` nodes are nonsensical, which limits the benefits TypeScript's type system provides to consumers.
-For instance, the key of a non-computed member expression can be an arbitrary expression, but only an identifier or a private identifier would be sensible.
-This forces consumers to bypass the type system with type assertions, such as the as `Identifier | PrivateIdentifier` in the example below:
+below:

 ```typescript
 import { MemberExpression, Identifier, PrivateIdentifier } from "estree";